oobabooga/text-generation-webui/README.md

 `http://localhost:7860/?__theme=dark`

-## Command-line flags
+Optionally, you can use the following command-line flags:

-`--model model-name`: load this model by default.
+* `--model model-name`: load this model by default.

 ## Presets